BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/01_1_Introducing_Bitcoin.md

 sent to: this proof of ownership is the puzzle that's being solved.
 Funds are further protected by the use of hashes.
 Public keys aren't actually stored in the blockchain until the funds are spent: only public-key hashes are.
-This means that even if quantum computer were to come along, Bitcoin transactions would remain protected by this second level of cryptography.
+This means that even if quantum computing were to come along, Bitcoin transactions would remain protected by this second level of cryptography.